IrshaadPatel/stock-strategy-analysis-models-execution-automation/execution/interactive_brokers_execution/README.md

 # Interactive Brokers Auto-Trading Bot

 This Python script is an example of an auto-trading bot using the Interactive Brokers (IB) API.
 It monitors the real-time price of a specified stock (in this case, TSLA) and places a buy order when certain conditions are met.
 This README provides an overview of the code and how to use it.
+This is a very simplistic script just to demonstrate the execution framework.
+For better results, a custom model or signal based framework would be implemented to make better informed trades.

 ## Prerequisites